ersheff/MULE-Fall2022/docs/index.md

 ---

 ## Gabberwonky - Ian Dilenschneider
 *Gabberwonky* is a soundscape composition for the [Gibber](https://gibber.cc) coding language.
-Utilizing the collaborative "Gabber" feature, many ensemble members are able to live-code in the same environment and execute and run code together.
+Utilizing the collaborative "Gabber" feature, multiple ensemble members are able to live-code in the same environment and execute and run code together.
 The composition sweeps through rhythmic patterns as different samples are triggered at gradually ascending tempos until they fall into place together.

 **Ian Dilenschneider** is a music technology major at Miami University.